Rowling Spring 1 Topic Map (click on the dragon...)

 Rowling class has two teachers: Mr Raybould and Mrs Gregory.
 We would like to welcome you to our webpage where you'll find useful information about life in Rowling class.

-Welcome to 2023!
+Welcome to the summer term!

 For the second half of the Autumn Term, our topic was called The Rainforests of the Amazing Amazon.
 We looked at how the rainforest is under threat and what can be done to take action.
 As a result, we wrote to the government with our own suggestions about what should be done.
 Our art was printing based and inspired by art and imagery from the Maya civilisation.
 Additionally, we wrote adventure stories inspired by The Explorer by Katherine Rundell.